KrishnaDistributedcomputing/AIPTest/AipFileDeleted.md

 Open a PowerShell window and run the Install-Module -Name ExchangeOnlineManagement command to install the Exchange Online Management module.
 This module provides cmdlets that can be used to manage Exchange Online.

-** Option 1 :- If you want to connect with a specific user. ** command to prompt for your Exchange Online credentials.
+### Option 1 :- If you want to connect with a specific user.

+Command to prompt for a specific user for  your Exchange Online credentials.
 ```powershell
 Run the $UserCredential = Get-Credential
 ```
-command to connect to Exchange Online using the provided credentials.
+Command to connect to Exchange Online using the provided credentials.
 ```powershell
 Run the Connect-ExchangeOnline -Credential $UserCredential -ShowProgress $true
 ```
-** Option 2 :- If you want to connect with a specific user.**
+### Option 2 :- If you want to connect with a specific user.
-# Connect to Exchange Online using the credentials in the current session
+Connect to Exchange Online using the credentials in the current session
 ```powershell

 Connect-ExchangeOnline
 ```
 # Finding AipFileDeleted events